alem-01/alem_public/subjects/flutter_piscine/namedOptionalSum/README.md

 ### Null safety

-You might be wondering what does "?" sign in bool? mean?
+You might be wondering what does "?" sign in bool? mean.

 As Dart's documentation suggests - "...types in your code are non-nullable by default, meaning that variables can’t contain null unless you say they can.
 With null safety, your runtime null-dereference errors turn into edit-time analysis errors."